 Today the terms ‘Anti-Vaccine,’ ‘Anti-Vax’ and ‘Anti-Vaxxer’ are all commonly used labels in the media when discussing anything related to vaccine safety concerns.
-A simple grammar lesson would remind us the terms ‘Pro-this’ and ‘Anti-that’ can be used to create and perpetuate the appearance of polarizing sides of any issue.
+A simple history lesson would remind us the terms ‘Pro-this’ and ‘Anti-that’ can be used to create and perpetuate the polarizing of sides of any issue.
 But let’s delve a little deeper where the term ‘Anti-Vaxxer’ is concerned.
 Who are the people receiving this label, and what’s the real purpose behind it?

-However, as more families were affected, word of previously-healthy children becoming chronically ill, permanently disabled, and even dying following routine vaccination continued to spread.
+However, as the vaccine schedule grew and more families were affected by vaccine injury, word of previously-healthy children becoming chronically ill, permanently disabled, and even dying following routine vaccination continued to spread.
 The pharmaceutical industry and those pushing the CDC’s untested, ever-growing schedule became more desperate to discredit these stories.
 Through a very carefully planned PR campaign, they coined and marketed the term ‘Anti-Vaxxer’ to malign and marginalize families telling their stories.

 The ‘Anti-Vaxxers’ have even been blamed when vaccinated individuals contract and spread disease due to documented vaccine failure.
 That’s right.
-Although it makes no logical sense, and amid no proof, mainstream media outlets (on behalf of the pharmaceutical industry – their biggest advertiser by far), with spoon-fed talking points from public health officials, constantly suggest that vaccinated people contracting diseases is happening because of a tiny percentage of ‘Anti-Vaxxers’ opting out of vaccination.
-While there is literally no scientific evidence that unvaccinated children are sicker or more likely to carry disease than those that are vaccinated, this ‘Anti-Vax’ campaign has somehow convinced people that not blindly and dutifully following the CDC’s recommendations causes harm to others.
-And some people seem to be buying it.
+Although it makes no logical sense, and amid no proof, mainstream media outlets (on behalf of the pharmaceutical industry – their biggest advertiser) use spoon-fed talking points from public health officials to constantly suggest that vaccinated people are contracting diseases because of a tiny percentage of ‘Anti-Vaxxers’ opting out of vaccination.
+While there is literally no scientific evidence that unvaccinated children are sicker or more likely to carry disease than those that are vaccinated, this ‘Anti-Vax’ campaign has somehow convinced people that those who do not blindly and dutifully following the CDC’s recommendations cause harm to others.